 Yes, just like in the traditional school setting, WOL students are required to comply with PA compulsory attendance laws and MASD Board Policy 204.
 Attendance is a combination of logging in AND making progress in courses.
-WOL Coordinator Mrs. Clark will monitor WOL students’ progress and grades.
+Guidance counselors will monitor WOL students’ progress and grades.

 Students who are not in attendance will be marked absent and an excuse for the student’s absence is expected to be submitted to the district.
 Truancy procedures will be followed for students who do not meet the district’s attendance policy and the student may be removed from Warrior Online Learning.

 Do Warrior Online Learning students take state assessments (PSSAs or Keystone exams)?

 Yes, WOL students are required to take the appropriate state assessments for their grade/course level.
 WOL students will report to designated MASD school buildings for those tests.

 Can my child participate in MASD athletics and extracurricular activities?

 Warrior Online Learning students have access to all athletic and extracurricular activities provided by MASD.
 All MASD students are required to remain academically eligible, according to PIAA and any other organization that oversees the activities in order to participate.
 WOL students are welcome to participate in on-site clubs and activities; however, transportation will not be provided by the district.
 When considering coming on the campus of any school, the student must comply with the Health & Safety Plan of the district fully.

 What happens if we decide that online learning is not right for our child(ren)?
 Can we switch back to the traditional classroom?